 Instead of canned crabmeat, you can use fresh lump crab meat or shredded imitation crab in this recipe, if desired.

 Substitute chopped, grilled shrimp or cooked baby shrimp for the crab in this recipe, if preferred.

 For an elegant presentation, lightly press the salad into a ring mold before serving.

 Customize just how creamy this dish is!
 After all, not all crab meat is created equal.
 The label lets you know what texture you should expect when you open the can.

 Out of canned crab?
 Simply grab a can of tuna or salmon out of your pantry.
 It has a bolder flavor than crab but that may be just what you’re looking for!
 Want something a little less creamy than this dish?
 Our Spicy Chipotle Tuna on Rice packs a lot of flavor, along with some spice, into one bowl.

 Our Multigrain Crunch Salad is another great, light salad and is perfect for using up leftover ingredients.
 Want a refreshing dish with more turf and less surf?
-Our flavor-packed Grilled Steak and Brown Rice Salad Platter will be the hit of the barbecue – or for a delicious rice staple, you can’t go wrong with this Fried Egg on Rice.
+Our flavor-packed Grilled Steak and Brown Rice Salad Platter will be the hit of the barbecue – or for a delicious rice staple, you can’t go wrong with this Microwave Egg Fried Rice.